-Harris, a Democrat, was the representative for Maryland's 5th congressional district from 1865 to 1867.
+Harris was the representative for Maryland’s 5th congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Dec 1863 to Mar 1867, Harris missed 773 of 1,193 roll call votes, which is 64.8%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Dec 1864-Mar 1865||171||108||63.2%||94th|

 |Dec 1866-Mar 1867||224||157||70.1%||96th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.